yifuLu/GMHCC/README.md

 # GMHCC
-the code repository for GMHCC
+The code repository for GMHCC

 The  proposed  GMHCC  was implemented using Matlab R2016b for our paper below.